cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 Stream Exploration
 ==================

-Streams are the primary method of ingesting real-time data into CDAP.
+Streams are the primary method of ingesting real time data into CDAP.
 It is often useful to be able to examine data in a stream in an ad-hoc manner through SQL-like queries